SRIKALKAKULA/spam-sms-detection/README.md

-# SMS Spam Detection By Srikal Kakula under the guidance of Edunet Foundation and the team
+# SMS Spam Detection By Srikal Kakula under the guidance of Edunet Foundation.
 ## Overview
 SMS Spam Detection is a machine learning model that takes an SMS as input and predicts whether the message is a spam or not spam message.
 The model is built using Python and deployed on the web using Streamlit.